aaronjoseph/DataScienceNotes/Encoding.md

 One hot encoding can be done for categorical variables, wherein for each variable a column is created

+This works great for tree based models over Linear models.

 ```
 pd.get_dummies(df['target'])
 ```